Middle School

 Grade 8 – Earth Science

-Students explore the disciplines of geology, meteorology and chemistry during the course of the year.
-They examine the origins, composition and structure of the Earth at the levels of minerals, rocks, layers of the Earth, and plate tectonics.
+Students explore geology, meteorology, and chemistry during the year.
+They examine the Earth's origins, composition, and structure at the levels of minerals, rocks, layers of the Earth, and plate tectonics.
 They also examine how the processes of plate tectonics cause earthquakes and volcanoes.
-During the meteorology unit, students learn about and come to understand the interconnectedness between concepts that include layers of the atmosphere, factors that interact to cause weather, and weather patterns.
-They will understand how these processes interact to produce our weather.
-In the spirit of the maker movement and STEAM, students will construct a project in the spring using class time that relies on their imagination, mechanical, and engineering skills.
-Finally, an examination of matter and how elements react to produce chemical reactions will be covered.
-This includes an understanding of how to use the periodic table as a tool.
+During the meteorology unit, students study the interconnectedness among layers of the atmosphere, factors that interact to cause weather, and weather patterns.
+Then, they analyze how these processes interact to produce our weather.
+Finally, the course examines matter and how elements react to produce chemical reactions.

 Social Studies

-The social studies program fosters an environment in which students appreciate, understand and apply important historical principles to the realities of the modern world.
-Teachers emphasize the importance of being culturally conscious and socially aware of the past and present on a local, national and global scale.
-In order to accomplish this, students are given developmentally appropriate challenges that sharpen their ability to think critically and to evaluate evidence.
-In the Middle School, social studies encompasses a broad examination of the human condition from the earliest world civilizations to modern societies.
-Periodically, the focus changes to emphasize particular areas of the world, and research and study skills are reinforced throughout.
-Students also study people of the world and explore the earth in its variety, learning how to use geographic tools such as maps, globes, graphs and charts.
+The Social Studies program fosters an environment in which students learn to appreciate, understand, and apply critical historical principles to the realities of the modern world.
+Teachers emphasize the importance of being culturally conscious and socially aware of the past and present on a local, national, and global scale.
+Then, students receive developmentally appropriate challenges that sharpen students' ability to think critically and evaluate evidence.
+The Middle School social studies courses encompass a broad examination of the human condition from the earliest world civilizations to modern societies.
+Students also explore the Earth's variety of landforms, using geographic tools such as maps, globes, graphs, and charts.
+Research and writing skills are reinforced throughout all four grade levels.

 Grade 5